JetBrains/teamcity-documentation/topics/nunit-addins-support.md

 [//]: # (title: NUnit Addins Support)
 [//]: # (auxiliary-id: NUnit Addins Support)

-NUnit addin is an extension that plugs into NUnit core and changes the way it operates.
-Refer to the [NUnit addins page](http://www.nunit.org/index.php?p=nunitAddins&amp;r=2.6.3) for more information.
+NUnit add-in is an extension that plugs into NUnit core and changes the way it operates.
+Refer to the [NUnit add-ins page](http://www.nunit.org/index.php?p=nunitAddins&amp;r=2.6.3) for more information.
 This section covers description of NUnit addins support for:

 ## NAnt Build Runner

-To support NUnit addins for NAnt build runner you need to provide in your build script the `teamcity.dotnet.nant.nunit2.addins` property in the following format:
+To support NUnit add-ins for NAnt build runner you need to provide in your build script the `teamcity.dotnet.nant.nunit2.addins` property in the following format:

 ```XML
 <property name="teamcity.dotnet.nant.nunit2.addins" value="<list of paths>" />

 ```

-where `<list>` is the list of paths to NUnit addins separated by `;`.
+where `<list>` is the list of paths to NUnit add-ins separated by `;`.

 For example: